Automattic/sensei-glossary/README.md

-Sensei Extension Template
+Sensei Glossary Extension
 =========================

-Code template for all new Sensei extensions.
+This extension adds inline Glossary links which pops up when clicked.